 The Hook

-Fundamental to global ecological processes is the diversity and composition of plant communities.
+The diversity and composition of plant communities is fundamental to global ecological processes.
 They are critical to providing a multitude of functions, such as building the foundation of trophic food chains, supporting the existence of all other organisms, as well providing fundamental ecosystem services, including maintaining fresh water supplies (Cavender-Bares et al., 2017).
-Concerningly, one in five plant species is currently categorized as threatened by extinction due to a number of stress factors such as land use change, global warming, overexploitation, invasive species, and pathogen introduction (Royal Botanic Gardens, 2016).
-Assessing changes in biodiversity and community composition is key to the efficient allocation of the limited resources, available to conservation efforts.
+One in five plant species is currently categorized as threatened by extinction due to stress factors such as land use change, global warming, overexploitation, invasive species, and pathogen introduction (Royal Botanic Gardens, 2016).
+Assessing changes in biodiversity and community composition is key to the efficient allocation of limited resources, available to conservation efforts.
 Traditional methods of measuring biodiversity are costly and not sufficiently scalable, to adequately address the magnitude of change occurring.
-Remote sensing techniques present themselves as a cost-effective and standardized technique to monitor real-time changes on an ecosystem or even global scale, by combining remotely sensed earth observation data with local climatic and topographical conditions.
+Remote sensing techniques could be a cost-effective and standardized technique to monitor real-time changes on an ecosystem, or even global scale, by combining remotely sensed earth observation data with local climatic and topographical conditions.

+Changes in plant communities are one of the most distinct signatures of climate change on the planet, yet we lack a fundamental understanding of plant richness and composition in the biome experiencing the highest rate of warming – the tundra.

+Global climate change is altering the Earth’s ecosystems, among which the tundra is experiencing the highest rates of warming.

+Among all of the Earth’s biomes, the tundra is experiencing the highest rates of climate warming and yet, its remoteness has obscured our understanding of biodiversity at northern latitudes.

+Plants are among the first taxa to respond to environmental change, making them one of the most distinct signatures of the effects of climate change on biodiversity around the world.

 The Knowledge Gap

 Different vegetation types have distinct chemical, anatomical, and morphological traits resulting in distinct spectral signatures (Schweiger et al., 2018).
-The spectral variability hypothesis states that the spectral diversity of an area can be utilized as a proxy for spatial heterogeneity within an ecosystem.
+The spectral variability hypothesis states that the spectral diversity of an area can be used as a proxy for spatial heterogeneity within an ecosystem.
 Thus, spectral diversity is an expression of the vegetation functional and biodiversity, and can be used as diversity metric (Wang and Gamon, 2019).
 While multiscale spectral data are becoming increasingly available, there is little known on transitioning from species specific signatures to ones representative of communities.
 Furthermore, for many habitat types, the direct relationship of vegetation spectral signatures to functional and biodiversity are unknown.
-How the results of airborne remote sensing methods compare to ground based sampling techniques also require further investigation, as the spectral diversity to biodiversity relationship may change at different grain sizes (pixel resolution) and across greater spatial scales.
+How the results of airborne remote sensing methods compare to ground based sampling techniques also requires further investigation, as the spectral diversity to biodiversity relationship may change at different grain sizes (pixel resolution) and across greater spatial scales.

 Research Questions and Predictions

-Can vegetation types be identified based on the variation in their hyperspectral signatures?
+Can tundra vegetation types be identified based on the variation in their hyperspectral signatures?

 Given the press work by shrub et al. and wide number of other studies that have been able to correlate spectral with biological diversity, I think a simple difference in hyper-spectral signature is likely to be observable (Feilhauer and Schmidtlein, 2009, Foody and Cutler, 2003, Foody and Cutler, 2006, Rocchini, 2007)

+There will be more variation in hyperspectral signatures among, rather than within, vegetation communities. (this is another, perhaps more specific way, of saying the above)